Forward Composition Propagation for Explainable Neural Reasoning: Forward composition propagation

 In the second step, the $R^{(0)}$ matrix is multiplied with the weight matrix $W^{(1)}$, using the common matrix multiplication operator and the result is transposed, leading to the matrix of raw composition values:

 The third step of the algorithm consists of a row-wise normalization of the composition values while keeping their sign, resulting in the composition matrix $\Theta^{(1)}$ for the hidden layer:

-Now, let us repeat the previous three steps to compute the composition matrix of the output layer.
-Let us initialize the activation column vector of the hidden layer ${A^{(1)}}^{\top}$ and the weight matrix $W^{(2)}$ connecting the hidden layer with the output layer:
+Now, the previous three steps are repeated to compute the composition matrix of the output layer.
+Similarly, the activation column vector of the hidden layer ${A^{(1)}}^{\top}$ and the weight matrix $W^{(2)}$ connecting the hidden layer with the output layer are initialized:

 The first step $\otimes$-operates the activation values and the compositions of the hidden layer and transposes the product, resulting in the matrix:

 The second step obtains the raw composition values for the output layer: